brevzin/cpp_proposals/2561_operator_try/operator-try.md

 ```
 :::

-As a result, I think the formulation I showed is the way to go.
+If it can be reliably diagnosed with the macro formulation, then it can surely be reliably diagnosed with a proper first-class implementation.
+As a result, preventing dangling references seems like less important a priority than avoiding unnecessary performance costs — so I'm proposing the forwarding model rather than the never-xvalue model.

 ## Syntax for C++